-Do avoid giving your students the answers.
+Do avoid giving the students the answers.
 You may need to define words, give additional examples, or ask more questions to enable them to discover the answer.
 The answers they discover will become their own.

-Remember, the Bible class is the most important class you will teach your students, since it is there they gain a clear and basic foundation to live by.
+Remember, the Bible class is the most important class your students attend since it is there they gain a clear and basic foundation to live by.
 It is an tremendous privilege for you to invest in the fabric of your students' lives.